parse-community/blog/_posts/2019-03-03-platform-update.md

 As [flovilmart](https://twitter.com/flovilmart) moves on, the platform will continue under new leadership of [acinader](https://twitter.com/acinader) and other longstanding maintainers.

+The Parse Platform is still keeping up the pace under new leadership with [acinader](https://twitter.com/acinader) releasing version 2.2 of the JavaScript SDK just last week with special mention going to [dplewis](https://github.com/dplewis) for his amazing work on adding Local Datastore.

 ## I'm new, how can I get involved?

 The Parse Community is always looking for new contributors both experts and novices.
 To the experts please dive into the complex issues and pull request of the [Parse Server GitHub repository](https://github.com/parse-community/parse-server) and client SDKs.